-You can create faxable or printable prescription forms for single prescriptions, all prescriptions in a SOAP/encounter note, or for multiple prescriptions that may appear in more than one encounter note.
+You can create faxable/ printable/ save-able prescription forms for single prescriptions, all prescriptions in a SOAP/encounter note, or for multiple prescriptions that may appear in more than one encounter note.

 - Option 2.
-Go to the Medications block in the patient's chart.
-Hover over the prescription entry, right-click the prescription and select "Create Faxable Form" from the drop down menu that appears -OR- check the prescription in the list and choose "Create Faxable Form" from the Manage Checked drop down menu at the top of the block.
+Check the box to the left of the prescription in the Medications block and select "Create Faxable Form" from the Manage Checked drop down menu at the top of the block.

 In the SOAP/Encounter note, hover the mouse cursor over the Plan (Rx/Orders/Vaccines) box and select "Fax Rxs" from the menu that appears.

-Any of the above methods will generate a faxable form in the system.
-Every part of the form, except for the page header, can be edited by clicking on the text.
+Every part of the form that you generate via any of the methods above (except for the page header), can be edited by clicking on the text.
 Clicking on the text brings up a simple text editor, where you can make changes then select "Apply" or "Cancel" to accept or delete your changes.

-If your state requires you to manually sign the form, press the "Clear Signatures" button at the top of the page, print the form, and sign manually.
+If your state requires a "wet signature," press the "Clear Signatures" button at the top of the page, print the form, and sign manually.

 Our default is to list multiple prescriptions on a single page.
 If you would like to change this to one per page, please let us know and we will change your build to generate one page per prescription by default.